 It can be difficult to make food look appetizing in a photograph: the delivery menus that pile up in your mailbox are ample proof.
 If you’re not careful, a beautiful plate can end up looking like a plastic imitation of the real thing.
-You probably won’t be able to use the tricks we used in the studio, but there are a few simple things you can do that won’t earn you any dirty looks from the chef:
+Depending on your set-up at home, you may or may not be able to use the tricks we used in the studio, but there are a few simple things you can do that won’t earn you any dirty looks from the chef.

 The 50mm F/1.8 lens you own is a perfect (and affordable) tool for the job.
 Unlike most zooming “kit lenses”, this prime lens opens up to a very bright maximum aperture.
 This is great for shooting in low-light, but it also produces a very shallow “depth of field”, rendering foreground and background subjects out of focus while keeping part of the desired subject pin-sharp.
 A more moderate aperture like F/3.5 will capture a somewhat deeper DOF without putting too much focus on potentially distracting background elements.
 Set your camera’s mode dial to Aperture Priority and explore these aperture settings.

 Don’t photograph a dish from eye-level, and instead try to bring the camera a little closer to table-level and shoot across the plate.
 This will create a better sense of depth and dimension, and it will fill the frame with tasty detail.